alanlujan91/quantmacro.org/content/project/haosi/index.md

 subtitle: "Linear Interpolation"
 summary: "Hugget (1993) with Linear Interpolation"
 authors: []
+date: 2019-05-01
 tags: ["simple-hacs"]
 categories: []
 ---
 The Huggett (1993) model is an ideal starting point for developing heterogeneous agent solution algorithms.
 This notebook presents standard solution algorithms with a few extensions.

 First, I import relevant python libraries that will be useful in my calculations.
 - `time:` enables time keeping
 - `matplotlib:` graph plotting library
 - `numpy:` numerical library for working with arrays and vectorized functions